Skip to content

 When this matters

 Windfalls (inheritance, bonus, property sale) force the question: invest now and forget, or spread it out?
-This tool gives the lower bound — the minimum you need from that windfall if you want to hit a specific goal.
-Anything above that gives a margin of safety.
+This tool calculates the lower bound — the minimum needed from that windfall to reach a specific goal.
+Anything above that provides a margin of safety.

 Run it with sensible defaults